sgonzalez77/eChat/README.md

 Main characteristic:

 - Main chat room with messages stored in a database (if you reload the window or if you log in again, all messages will be there).
-But in the main room there will be messages stored with a total of 1024 bytes (it is ephemeral!).
+But in the main room there will be messages stored with a total of 1024 bytes (it is ephimeral!).
 - Messages are encrypted inside the database (and decrypted to show them in the main chat room).
 - Users' password are hashed (encrypted with no way to decrypt them).
 - Private messages between users (not stored in the databse, so if you reload or relogin eveyrthing will be lost).
+- User pictures doenloaded using authentication with token.

 Specifications: